 Our volunteering for development approach brings together the best international expertise with the contributions of committed and dedicated Rwandans to build capacity, boost collaboration, increase participation and extend the reach of services to the poorest and most marginalised.

-"Working with VSO from the very start of our organization has been crucial.
+"Working with VSO from the very start of our organisation has been crucial.
 Our partnership is the foundation of all the good models that we are practicing today"

 Louis Ngabonziza, Director, Nyabihu Deaf School